Abstract

 The MST provides unprecedented capability for rapid identification and characterization of species at elevated risk within proposed lease areas:

-Fine-Scale Spatial Resolution: 0.05° grid cells (2-5.5 km) capture habitat heterogeneity and localized species hotspots often missed by coarser assessments.
-This resolution enables differentiation of sensitivity within planning areas, supporting site-specific lease stipulations.
+Fine-Scale Spatial Resolution: The 0.05° grid captures habitat heterogeneity and localized species hotspots often missed by coarser assessments, enabling differentiation of sensitivity within Planning Areas to support site-specific lease stipulations.

 Extinction Risk Integration: Direct linkage of species distributions to IUCN Red List and ESA status enables immediate identification of threatened and endangered species within any area of interest.
 The precautionary principle (using maximum risk category when multiple assessments exist) ensures conservative risk characterization.